choiruzain-latrobe/sequelize-basic/README.md

 });
    ```

-Remember to replace `'your_password_here'` with your actual MySQL root password.
+Remember to replace `'choiru'` with your actual MySQL root password.

 # Running the Application
 1. Open the terminal and navigate to your project folder.